ABOUT US

 Your membership and support of the KPMA is integral to the continued health of the territory’s placer industry.
 In addition to effective promotion, advocacy and education, membership lends benefits such as access to specialized training opportunities.

-The KPMA also acknowledges and appreciates the many service and supply businesses – big and small – who are members that support our work, our industry and its substantial contributions to the Yukon economy.
+The KPMA acknowledges and appreciates the many service and supply businesses – big and small – who are members that support our work, our industry and its substantial contributions to the Yukon economy.

 To become a member and for a list of our service and supply supporters, please click here.
-As of January 2020 we now accept credit cards!
-Call the office for more information.